vicgarcia/tapes/README.md

 docker-compose logs
 ```

-The web application will be available at `http://your-server:8080`.
+The web application will be available at `http://your-server:8671`.

-Verify recordings are being created by checking for video files in `/data/cameras/{camera}/recordings/`.
+Verify recordings are being created by checking for video files in `/data/cameras/{camera}/`.

 ## Using tapes

-Once running, open `http://your-server:8080` in your browser:
+Once running, open `http://your-server:8671` in your browser:

 1. **Login** with credentials from your htpasswd file
 2. **Select Camera** from the dropdown
 3. **Choose Date** to browse recordings
 4. **Click thumbnails** to play videos

 The interface automatically generates thumbnails for all videos hourly.
 Recordings are played as native H.264 video in your browser.
+Videos are stored in 5-minute segments, making it easy to find exactly what you need.

 ## Production Deployment